Most of us have lost count of the times we’ve seen Rodgers and Hammerstein’s The Sound of Music.

 While some may have tired of the nun-turned-nanny saga, most fans wouldn’t think of missing an opportunity to revisit the Tony and Oscar-winning musical.
 Devotees even sat through NBC’s much maligned, live telecast version with its fake Alps.

-The musical features a handsome widower/Austrian Navy Captain, an aspiring postulant with a vivacious spirit, a wise Mother Superior and her clan of nuns, a cynical best friend, a sophisticated divorcee, seven mischievous children, a Nazi-friendly housekeeper and butler, and a teenage boy who’s joined the Youth-for-Hitler movement.
+The Sound of Music features a handsome widower/Austrian Navy Captain, an aspiring postulant with a vivacious spirit, a wise Mother Superior and her clan of nuns, a cynical best friend, a sophisticated divorcee, seven mischievous children, a Nazi-friendly housekeeper and butler, and a teenage boy who’s joined the Youth-for-Hitler movement.
 All the show lacks is a dog.

 The latest North American touring production of “The Sound of Music” is playing Seattle’s Paramount Theatre September 6th-11th.
 Ted Chapin, President of the Rodgers & Hammerstein Organization (Theater insiders consider him to be the nanny/guardian of Rodgers and Hammerstein’s cannon.), promises a fresh new version of the mega-musical–a rediscovery so to speak.